Venoxity-Development/documentation/plugins/simpleemotes/README.md

 8. Go back to the `SimpleEmotes` folder.
 9. Open the `Grand Theft Auto V` folder inside it.
 It will match the structure of your main GTA V game folder.
 10. Drag and drop **everything** inside this `Grand Theft Auto V` folder directly into your main GTA V game folder.
 This includes important files like `Venoxity.Common.dll` and all the libraries.

+That’s it!
+Now you’re ready to launch the game and enjoy SimpleEmotes.